ronnyml/snowplow-wiki/technical-documentation/1-trackers/ruby-tracker/Ruby-Tracker.md

 tracker.set_domain_user_id('c7aadf5c60a5dff9')
 ```

-You can extract the domain user ID from the Ruby on Rails `cookies` object like this:
+You can extract the domain user ID from the Ruby on Rails `cookies` object like this (note that this function has not yet been tested):

 ```ruby
 def extract_duid(cookie, snowplow_cookie_name="_sp_")